 Next, let’s take a look at a lesser-known way HRT influences health by examining its impact on brain health.

 In 1991, research suggested HRT could increase dementia risk for postmenopausal women over the age of 65, but it’s worth noting that these women were approximately 15 years past menopause when they began hormone therapy.
-Since then, several studies and meta-analysis have suggested that estrogen prescribed to younger women can decrease the risk of Alzheimer’s disease or delay onset.
+Since then, several studies and meta-analyses have suggested that estrogen provided to younger women can decrease the risk of Alzheimer’s disease or delay onset.

 As with the benefits of HRT for cardiovascular disease, timing is critical when it comes to realizing the advantages of HRT for brain health.
 Specifically, HRT used past age 65 could reduce Alzheimer’s risk if begun during the critical window when menopause first develops, and taken continuously over a decade.
 This could be a result of the fact that, according to a study published in Neurology, HRT may preserve areas of the brain responsible for memory and thinking, while also reducing beta-amyloid plaques which contribute to cell death in Alzheimer’s.

-HRT for women has clearly acquired an undeserved poor reputation, all because of one study in which results were misinterpreted.
-This single event has prevented thousands of women from getting the care they truly need, when they need it most.
-Moreover, as mentioned above, it’s possible that as many as tens of thousands of women could have gone on to enjoy longer, healthier lives had their doctors prescribed HRT during the critical window at the onset of menopause.
+HRT for women has clearly acquired an undeservedly poor reputation, all because of one study in which results were misinterpreted.
+This single event has prevented thousands of women from getting the care they truly need when they need it most.
+Moreover, as mentioned above, it’s possible that as many as tens of thousands of women could have gone on to enjoy longer, healthier lives had their doctors provided HRT during the critical window at the onset of menopause.

 About the Authors